Art & Design

 What will I be taught?

 This course is taught through a series of group workshops, interactive experiences and 1-2-1 tutorials.
 All students will have the opportunity to develop their individual approach and creative journey as they discover a line of enquiry.
-Students make use of materials on the college Moodle site, Pinterest and Blogs to build on their contextual research and investigation.
+Students make use of materials on Teams, Pinterest and Blogs to build on their contextual research and investigation.

 - Teacher & student led practical